manalax/landchecker-coding-challenge/README.md

 # landchecker-coding-challenge
 A submission for Landchecker's backend coding challenge.

+#Overview
+This submission contains a framework for a REST API written in Ruby.
+The controller can perform GET and POST requests on LGA objects, performing a simple check on a given id to determine its validity.
+For index requests, the results are paginated via the pagy gem (https://github.com/ddnexus/pagy), and the results are saved to a Postgres database.

 # Usage
 Ensure both ruby and rails are installed locally.
 Run `bundle install` prior to running the app